This is a medical emergency that requires immediate treatment. ICH is not as common as ischemic stroke.

 Occupational therapy can help you regain specific skills and independence by practicing and modifying everyday activities.

 How can I prevent brain hemorrhage?

 You can decrease your chances of ICH by:

 - Treat heart disease

 What is the long-term perspective?

-Recovery after ICH differs greatly from person to person and will depend on a variety of factors.
-These include your age and general health, the location of the hemorrhage and the extent of the damage.
+Recovery after ICH differs significantly from person to person and will depend on various factors.
+These include your age and general health, the location of the bleeding, and the extent of the damage.

 Some people may take months or years to recover.
 The majority of patients with ICH have some long-term disability.

-In some cases, you may need medical attention 24 hours a day or in the nursing home.
+In some cases, you may need medical attention 24 hours a day or in a nursing home.

 LCA support groups can help individuals and families cope with long-term care.
-Your doctor or hospital can give you information about support groups that meet in your area.
+Your doctor or hospital can give you information about support groups in your area.